lmd-code/phpcsscrunch/README.md

 #### `$cacheBuster` *&lt;boolean&gt;* - *optional*

-Add a cache buster (a timestsamp) to the markup.
+Add a cache buster (a timestamp) to the markup.
 Defaults to false.

 #### Example 4.1: `$devMode` not enabled (default)